What is the CAPS Fellows Program?

-Applications require one recommendation from a Valpo faculty or staff member.
-You are also welcome to secure an additional recommendation from another Valpo faculty or staff member who can speak to your leadership and service experience and/or add other important information about your candidacy.
-Send your recommender(s) this link to fill out the recommendation form.
+Applications require one reference from a Valpo faculty or staff member.
+You are also welcome to secure an additional references from another Valpo faculty or staff member who can speak to your leadership and service experience and/or add other important information about your candidacy.
+Send your reference(s) this link to fill out the reference form.

 You can see a full list of past placements here on our website.
-CAPS continues to grow in the variety of its placement options, and in 2018 will have internship placements in Northwest Indiana, Washington, D.C., Chicago, IL, Indianapolis, IN, and potentially other major metropolitan areas.
+CAPS continues to grow in the variety of its placement options, and offers internship placements in NW Indiana, Washington, D.C., Chicago, IL, Indianapolis, IN, Austin, TX, and potentially other areas.
 You have the opportunity on the application form to indicate your interests regarding geographic location, social issues, topical areas, and skills you are interested in developing.
 CAPS placements are relevant to a broad range of majors, and students will find relevant, meaningful experience no matter where they are placed.

 We do not have students seek out or propose individualized internship placements.
 The CAPS Fellows Program is not a job placement program, but instead a program that seeks out and develops partnerships with placement organizations that can provide meaningful and intensive learning experiences to a variety of students.

 After you have submitted all application components, your full application will be reviewed by ILAS staff and the CAPS Fellows Program Advisory Committee, which is comprised of faculty and staff members.
 (Note: ILAS Staff are not allowed to write recommendations for applicants.)